convince-project/AS2FM/docs/source/tutorials.rst

 Installation
 --------------
-To run the Python script install the required dependencies with the following commands:
+To run the Python scripts install the required dependencies with the following commands:

 .. code-block:: bash

     python3 -m pip install mc_toolchain_jani_common/
     python3 -m pip install jani_generator/
     python3 -m pip install scxml_converter/

+To run the ``scxml_converter`` also ROS has to be installed, for example `ROS Humble <https://docs.ros.org/en/humble/index.html>`_.

 How to convert from CONVINCE robotic JANI to plain JANI?
 -----------------------------------------------------------